Remember to cite LawCareers.Net on your application form if you apply to Peters & Peters.

 Peters & Peters is a friendly firm, with a supportive culture and regular social and CSR activities.
 We value our trainees highly and make every effort to assist them in becoming fully integrated into the firm.
 Each trainee will be allocated a mentor and benefit from comprehensive training, ongoing feedback and regular performance reviews.
 Our trainees sit with a partner or experienced lawyer and will have the opportunity to get involved in all aspects of the firm’s work including client meetings, business development activities and often international travel.

-As we are currently recruiting one year in advance our process has not changed for 2023 training contract applications.
-In future years we will be open to receiving applications from candidates completing both the LPC and SQE qualification routes.
+We will be open to receiving applications for our 2024 training contract from candidates completing both the LPC and SQE qualification routes.

 Peters & Peters is committed to justice in everything we do: for our clients, our communities, our planet and our people.
 Our mission is to foster an inclusive environment where everyone feels valued and treated with respect.